-Doing only sagittal plane exercises doesn’t replicate the functionality of the legs and limits the growth we could see if we also trained the adductors and abductors on the inside and outside of the legs.
+Doing only sagittal plane exercises doesn’t replicate the functionality of the legs and limits the muscle gain we could see if we also trained the adductors and abductors on the inside and outside of the legs.

 We can do this with the Three-Dimensional Lunge.